uarizona-fnsv/templateApp-Workflows-Example/README.md

 - **`npm build:deploy:dev || build:deploy:prod`**
     - Combines the build and deploy in one step.
 This requires editing to remove the underscore and replace 'templateapp' with correct path.

+## Roles and Permissions
+- Roles are permissions are from the "doggo" system (access.fso.arizona.edu).
+- New apps currently need to get fat-fingered into the postgres doggo database.
+- An app-id needs to match in this database to the local .env file (see repo)
+- Using the doggo interface, roles can be assigned
+- Roles are decoded into the user store in user.roles.
+These can then be used on routes and more to hide/show UI components

 ## Starting a new app from TemplateApp

+- Clone
-- Clone, npm install, npm run dev.
+- Install Node, npm install, npm run dev.
 Make sure it runs
 - Do global search on 'TemplateApp', and address each instance.
 - Start new EMPTY repository on remote, no readme, no .gitignore.
 - Copy remote address